jhuang38/chatrooms/README.md

 ### Chatrooms
-This is a work in progress chatroom app using React/Typescript with Firebase.
+This is a chatroom app using React/Typescript with Firebase Authentication and Cloud Firestore.

+Check out the app here! https://beamish-zabaione-8d6633.netlify.app/